 Legislative, privacy and policy requirements

-Healthcare providers and organisations’ healthcare identifiers are embedded in NASH PKI certificates.
+Healthcare organisations’ healthcare identifiers are embedded in the NASH PKI certificate.

 The Healthcare Identifiers Act 2010 regulates the use and disclosure of healthcare identifiers.